 The Isle of Arran lies in the Firth of Clyde and is the most southerly of Scotlands Islands, it’s also the seventh biggest.
 Just an hours ferry crossing from the mainland takes us to the small coastal town of Brodick where we disembark and start our adventure.

 Known as Scotland in miniature the north of the island features high peaks, remote Glen’s, wild Atlantic coastline and picturesque villages.
 You could be forgiven you were in the remote north west Highlands at times.
 The Islands highest peak is Goatfell (873m) and the drama of the mountain range is the backdrop for several of our locations.

 To the south of the Island lie lower lands with little of it rising above 350m but still has plenty to offer the photographer.
 Geography ranges from open pasture, moorland with Celtic standing stones, woodlands, sandy beaches and coves.

-Our itinerary will see us explore and circumnavigate the whole island, we may even capture sight of a pod of Dolphins that are know to patrol it’s shores.
+Our itinerary will see us explore and circumnavigate the whole island, we may even capture sight of a Dolphin pod that regularly patrols it’s shores.

 Not your usual Arran photography workshop

 You’ll be one of only 4 participants on this Arran photography workshop.
 You’ll be breaking away from many of the well trodden tourist locations as much as possible to seek out wild, remote and unique Island landscapes, and getting far away from the selfie sticks and tour buses.

 By taking a walk on the wild side you’ll be staying in remote retreats such as Highland cottages and small guest houses that we’ll have exclusive use of for all our workshop needs.

 This means you’ll have better access to photograph the wildest and most isolated Highland and Island locations.
 Plus as mentioned there are only 4 places available for each trip, making them a more intimate learning experience*.